 Two cups of vegan powdered sugar

 - Preheat the oven to 350 degrees.
 Coconut oil or herbal shortening can be used to grease two 8-inch cake pans.

 - Combine the flour, sugar, baking soda, baking powder, and salt in a big mixing bowl.
 You don’t want to add stuff one at a time, so get all of your liquids weighed and ready to pour.
-Pouring hem one at a time, you may lose the chemical reaction.
+Pouring them one at a time, you may lose the chemical reaction.
 To mix the liquids, pour them in and stir to combine.
-Don’t overmix; just stir before all is well blended.
+Don’t overmix; stir before all is well blended.

 - Pour the batter into all cake pans (equally).
 Ba PBake the cakes for 20-25 minutes.
 Check on the cakes after 15 minutes to make sure they are done; you don’t want them to overbake.
 When a toothpick inserted in the centre comes out clean, the cakes are ready to be removed.
 Allow them to cool fully before using.

 - To make the “burnt” almonds, add the almonds, water, and sugar to a big mixing bowl.
 Toss to coat evenly.
 Toast about half of the almonds in a big saucepan over medium heat.
 This shouldn’t require more than a couple of minutes.
 DO NOT Step AWAY FROM THESE WHEN THEY ARE COOKING; THEY Will BURN IN SECONDS!
 Regularly stir the almonds.
 The sugar can caramelise, turning the almonds a light brown colour.
 Remove the first batch from the heat and place them on a piece of parchment to cool.
 Go on for the second part of the nuts in the same manner.